lausek/lovm2/book/src/concepts/bytecode.md

  Add            | [7]
 ```

 You do not need to micromanage the bytecode itself.
 There are common language constructs with which you can built pretty much everything.
-These constructs are composed on a function level as `Hir` so every new function gets its own **h**igh-level **i**ntermediate **r**epresentation.
+These constructs are composed on a function level as `HIR` so every new function gets its own **h**igh-level **i**ntermediate **r**epresentation.
 Below you can see the transformation process of a function into a runnable `CodeObject`.

 ```
-Hir -> Lir -> CodeObject
+HIR -> LIR -> CodeObject
 ```

 `CodeObject`'s on their own are already valid programs, but - as usual in every language - functions can be bundled together in some sort of collection - called `Module`.

 ```
-Hir -> Lir -> CodeObject
+HIR -> LIR -> CodeObject
                          \
-Hir -> Lir -> CodeObject  --> Module
+HIR -> LIR -> CodeObject  --> Module
                          /
-Hir -> Lir -> CodeObject
+HIR -> LIR -> CodeObject
 ```